DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

             emul_path = "/usr/local/bin/qemu-system-x86_64"

-    *   Configure the "us_vhost_path" variable to point to the Intel® DPDK vhost- net sample code's character devices name.
+    *   Configure the "us_vhost_path" variable to point to the DPDK vhost- net sample code's character devices name.
-        Intel® DPDK vhost-net sample code's character device will be in the format "/dev/<basename>-<index>".
+        DPDK vhost-net sample code's character device will be in the format "/dev/<basename>-<index>".

         .. code-block:: xml